FED-Republic/magento2-material-design-icons/README.md

  There "star" is name of icon.
 You can find all names and connected on Google page: https://design.google.com/icons/

- Load fonts from this directory.
-This path is default for Magento.
+ Use @icon-font-path: for load fonts.
+This variable includes path default for Magento.
  It is relative path from YourTheme/web/css folder.